Iran's Zarif defends nuclear deal, tells MPs 'we did our best'

 They have in particular taken aim at provisions in the resolution that leave in place restrictions on Iran's development of ballistic missiles and foreign arms purchases.

-Khamenei has so far withheld a clear verdict on the deal, but said on Saturday he would not let the deal be "abused" or endanger "Iran's security and defense capabilities".
+Khamenei has so far withheld a clear verdict on the deal, but said on Saturday he would not let the deal be "abused" or endanger "Iran's security and defence capabilities".

 Speaking before a crowd that chanted "Death to America", he also said the deal would not change Iran's anti-Western foreign policy.

-Zarif told lawmakers the U.N. resolution restricted development of missiles designed to carry nuclear warheads, saying this would not affect the country’s missile program as Iran does not have a nuclear missile program.
+Zarif told lawmakers the U.N. resolution restricted development of missiles designed to carry nuclear warheads, saying this would not affect the country’s missile programme as Iran does not have a nuclear missile programme.

 Hardliners in Iran may be trying to persuade Khamenei to block the deal by presenting it as having violated "red lines" set by Khamenei himself.